Missouri boat accident kills 17, including nine from one family

 Two tourists died in Philadelphia in 2010 when the duck boat they were in was struck by a tugboat on the Delaware River.

-Reporting by Andrew Hay in Taos, New Mexico and Brendan O'Brien in Milwaukee; Additional reporting by Barbara Goldberg and Gina Cherelus in New York and Jon Herskovitz in Austin, Texas; Writing by Scott Malone; Editing by Bernadette Baum, Steve Orlofsky, Toni Reinhold
+Reporting by Andrew Hay in Taos, New Mexico and Brendan O'Brien in Milwaukee; Additional reporting by Barbara Goldberg and Gina Cherelus in New York and Jon Herskovitz in Austin, Texas; Writing by Scott Malone; Editing by Toni Reinhold and Clarence Fernandez